-In January I moderated a panel with starring Kenny Barron, Joanne Brackeen, and Harold Mabern at the 2018 Jazz Congress hosted by JALC and JazzTimes.
+In January I moderated a panel with Kenny Barron, Joanne Brackeen, and Harold Mabern at the 2018 Jazz Congress, hosted by JALC and JazzTimes.
 That was a terrific conversation and can be seen online, for example at the JazzTimes FB page.
-Thanks to Derrick Lucas for taking this photo of me and JoAnne backstage.
+Thanks to Derrick Lucas for taking this photo of me and Joanne backstage.

 The week after the Congress I visited her apartment.
 The following conversation was transcribed by Kevin Sun.